Current initiatives

 Workforce development initiatives

-The Nevada Tech Hub is proactively addressing the demand for highly technical jobs in the growing EV battery industry by collaborating with industry, workforce development, and higher education partners to fund and create relevant training and career pathways.
-Since receiving award funding, Nevada Tech Hub has distributed $15.5M across 17 projects aimed to strengthen Nevada’s position in the national lithium battery and critical materials supply chain.
+The Nevada Tech Hub is proactively addressing the demand for highly technical jobs in the growing lithium battery and critical minerals industry by collaborating with industry, workforce development, and higher education partners to fund and create relevant training and career pathways.
+Since receiving award funding, Nevada Tech Hub has distributed $17.6M across 24 projects aimed to strengthen Nevada’s position in the national lithium battery and critical materials supply chain.

 To ensure the educational opportunities align with industry needs, Nevada Tech Hub with its grant dollars from the EDA, has funded the development and expansion of related programs, internships and apprenticeships.
 When it comes to assistance in navigating career pathways and promoting opportunities for employment, Nevada Tech Hub is working with partners to hire necessary staff, provide outreach, offer support services and promote these opportunities to those looking for a career or career change.

-- Great Basin College was awarded $1.98 million to support the college’s new Industrial Tech Center in Winnemucca.
+- Great Basin College was awarded $2.38 million to support the college’s new Industrial Tech Center in Winnemucca.
 The new facility provides a space for necessary programs that will fill the need for trained workers in the lithium battery and critical minerals economy.
-Opened in August, the Industrial Tech Center is anticipated, through spring of 2029, to train and credential approximately 250 new diesel technologists, industrial maintenance technologists, electrical systems technologists, and instrumentation technologists for careers in the lithium battery supply chain.
+Opened in August 2025, the Industrial Tech Center is anticipated, through spring of 2029, to train and credential approximately 250 new diesel technologists, industrial maintenance technologists, electrical systems technologists, and instrumentation technologists for careers in the lithium battery supply chain.
+GBC also received funding to integrate EV credentialing into their Diesel Technology curriculum, ensuring graduates are prepared for an industry that relies on both internal combustion and electrified platforms.

 - Governor’s Office of Economic Development (GOED) received $497,420 to support the Individual Career Mapping (ICM) 3D Classroom Project, which uses virtual reality and immersive training to provide career exploration, science, technology, engineering and math (STEM) education, and industry-recognized credentials with hands-on, industry-led training.